TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/2-BasicPrinciples/1-Object-oriented Programming-in-PHP.rst

 inside a Method, e.g. to set :class:`$speed `inside of the Method :class:`startEngine()`?
 We don't know at this point, how an object to be instantiated later will be called.
-So we need a mechanism to do this indepentent from the name.
+So we need a mechanism to do this independent from the name.
 This is done with the special variable :class:`$this`.

 ::